cgilles/digikam-install-deps/README.md

 Scripts to install Qt Framework to Linux or Windows
 ===================================================

-Authors : Gilles Caulier <caulier dot gilles at gamil dot com>
+Authors : Gilles Caulier <caulier dot gilles at gmail dot com>

 * Requirements:
 ---------------